kwkou/815/articles/aog-virtual-machine-how-to-turn-off-vm-automatically.md

 # Following modifies the Write-Verbose behavior to turn the messages on globally for this session
 $VerbosePreference = "Continue"

-# Check if Microsoft Azure Powershell is avaiable
+# Check if Azure Powershell is avaiable
 if ((Get-Module -ListAvailable Azure) -eq $null)
 {
-  throw "Microsoft Azure Powershell not found!
-Please install from http://www.windowsazure.com/en-us/downloads/#cmd-line-tools"
+  throw "Azure Powershell not found!
+Please install from http://www.windowsazure.com/en-us/downloads/#cmd-line-tools" }
-}

 # Define a scheduled task to stop the VM(s) on a schedule.